-In order to keep the Gonzaga community informed about the total number of students, faculty, and staff members who have tested positive for COVID-19, we are providing regular updates on positive cases and student testing data.
+In order to keep the Gonzaga community informed about the total number of students, faculty, and staff members who have been vaccinated, or have tested positive for COVID-19, we are providing regular updates to this dashboard.

-The accuracy of our reported cases – and our successful risk mitigation strategy – is dependent upon members of the community completing daily health screening, efficient and reliable testing for COVID-19, contact tracing in partnership with the Spokane Regional Health District (SRHD), as well as isolation and quarantine protocols established by the University.
+The accuracy of our data – and our successful risk mitigation strategy – is dependent upon members of the community submitting their vaccination status, reporting symptoms if they have them, efficient and reliable testing for COVID-19, and contact tracing in partnership with the Spokane Regional Health District (SRHD).

 Related ZagOn Content

 - Complete daily self-screening.
 The Center for Disease Control (CDC) self-checker is a great tool to use.

 - Call the COVID-19 hotline at (509) 313-7070, and select option 1, if:

 - You have been in contact with someone who has COVID-19.

 - You have received a positive test for COVID-19.

 - Follow critical hygiene behaviors including handwashing, physical distancing, wearing of face masks or other personal protective equipment (PPE) when around others (inside or outside), staying home when experiencing symptoms, and daily disinfecting of surfaces.